android10/linux.github.io/_docs/how-to/set-static-ip-address.md

  - arch
  - manjaro
  - systemd-networkd
- - network-manager
+ - network
 ---

 # Set a static IP address

 Having a static ip could be useful for **headless servers** for example.
-I personally use [NetworkManager](https://wiki.archlinux.org/title/NetworkManager){:target="_blank"} to **handle my connections**, so this post will mainly focus on this program, but in case you want to use [systemd-networkd](https://wiki.archlinux.org/title/Systemd-networkd){:target="_blank"} for the same purpose, please check [How to switch from Network Manager to systemd-networkd](../how-to/switch-from-network-manager-to-systemd-networkd).
+I personally use [NetworkManager](https://wiki.archlinux.org/title/NetworkManager){:target="_blank"} to **handle my connections**, so this post will mainly focus on this program, but in case you want to use [systemd-networkd](https://wiki.archlinux.org/title/Systemd-networkd){:target="_blank"} for the same purpose, please check [How to switch from Network Manager to systemd-networkd](../how-to/switch-from-network-manager-to-systemd-networkd), since there is also an example on how to do the same as here.

 Let's proceed **by checking the status of our service**: